 E.Z.
 I liked the way you mastered the Q&A after the MoMA screening.
 There seems to be a similar relationship between Mitra and her male co-director and you and your own co-director.
 Could you tell us a little more about the collaboration aspect of making this film?

 S.N.
 In the final scene, when Umm Kulthum asks Mitra: “Why did you do that?
-Why did make me lose my voice at this important moment of my career?”
-Mitra answers: "You're so arrogant."
-This was directly taken from a real-life conversation I had with my co-director, my husband.
+Why did you make me lose my voice at this important moment of my career?”
+Mitra answers: “You’re so arrogant.”
+This was directly taken from a real-life conversation I had with my co-director.
 We had agreements and disagreements, and I found it funny how that line ended up in the film.
-It’s true, the filmmaker was arrogant in some ways, she was determined to get her point across.
+It’s true; the filmmaker was arrogant in some ways; she was determined to get her point across.
 Viewers often get confused by that line, but art mirrors life.
 I wanted to end the film on the idea of doubt and self-realization.

 Images: Stills from Looking for Umm Kulthum (2017).
 Courtesy of the artist.
 Copyright Razor Film.